Azure/bicep-registry-modules/avm/res/web/site/README.md

 ### Parameter: `scmSiteAlsoStopped`

+Optional.
 Stop SCM (KUDU) site when the app is stopped.

 - Required: No
 - Type: bool